UnCoqui/TA100-GitFlowWebsite/3_TeamRepository.md

    #### Step 7.
 Delete your branch

-Once they have made changes and checked to see if their code works they can submit a pull-request to have it merged to the central repository.
-When you arrive at a project they will ask you to fork or clone the repository you will be working on.

 ## What is a pull-request:
 A pull request is an event to notify software developers that a team member has pushed code to a specific Git branch (or a specific version of the code repository) for a colleague to review.
 Once a developer opens a pull request, your team can review the potential changes introduced before merging with the central repository branch.